Principal infinity-bundles -- General theory: Overview

 The mechanism underlying the proof of this theorem is summarized in the following diagram, which is supposed to indicate that the geometric $G$-principal $\infty$-bundle corresponding to a cocycle is nothing but the corresponding homotopy fiber:

-The fact that all geometric $G$-principal $\infty$-bundles arise this way, up to equivalence, is quite useful in applications, and also sheds helpful light on various existing constructions and provides more examples; we discuss this in \cite{NSSc}.
+The fact that all geometric $G$-principal $\infty$-bundles arise this way, up to equivalence, is quite useful in applications, and also sheds helpful light on various existing constructions and provides more examples.

 Notably, the implication that \emph{every} geometric $\infty$-action $\rho : V \times G \to V$ of an $\infty$-group $G$ on an object $V$ has a classifying morphism $\mathbf{c} : V/\!/G \to \mathbf{B}G$, tightly connects the theory of associated $\infty$-bundles with that of principal $\infty$-bundles (Section~\ref{StrucRepresentations} below): the fiber sequence